eskemo-hub/instance-daemon/README.md

 The installer will:
 - Check and install prerequisites (Node.js, npm, Docker, Git)
 - Create the `n8n-daemon` system user
-- Clone the daemon to `/opt/n8n-daemon/daemon`
+- Clone the daemon to `/opt/n8n-daemon/daemon` (or pull latest if already cloned)
 - Install dependencies and build the app
 - Generate an API key and configure `.env`
-- Set up and start the `systemd` service
+- Set up and start the `systemd` service (or restart if already installed)

 ### Development Setup